 Until very recently no matter how good your credit rating was, your chances of getting a mortgage with repayments post 75 would have been very slim.
 However this is now beginning to change, so long as you are able to demonstrate proof of income.

 As banks and building societies begin to recognize that borrowers wish to pay for their homes in ways which meet their lifestyle needs, they are beginning to modify their terms and conditions.
 Of which, the age cap is one condition.

 Figures from both the Building Societies Association (BSA) and the Financial Conduct Authority support this increasing trend of borrowers continuing to pay for their mortgages post 65.

 Taking a mortgage with repayments post 65 will not suit everyone’s lifestyles and not all mortgage lenders will offer this type of mortgage.
 The proportion of lenders offering such a product, whilst increasing, is still small.

-Your first appointment with a Tom French & Associates advisers is free.
+Your first appointment with a TFA advisers is free.